Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

 \subsection{Accessibility of research outputs}

 The sharing of research outputs, such as code, ontologies, knowledge graphs, and data, is a critical aspect of ensuring research is reproducible and verifiable.
 These resources can also be built upon by other researchers, contributing to their reuse for more efficient system development.
-This is severely neglected among the selected systems, with only four articles including publicly accessible links to their research outputs.
+This is severely neglected among the selected systems, with only six articles including links to their research outputs.
 Among them are Chatterjee et al. \cite{chatterjee_automatic_2021}, who include their OWL ontology, simulated data, propositional variables, rule base, and queries as multimedia appendices.
+Using platforms like GitHub rather than static files has the advantage of version control, allowing researchers to manage future updates and revisions.
+Three systems take this approach.
+The system proposed by Bampi et al. \cite{bampi_ontology-driven_2025} is available on GitHub, including the backend, frontend, ontology, rules, and queries.
 Similarly, Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} make their proposed ontology, queries, rules, code, and even research papers available via a GitHub repository.
-Using platforms like GitHub rather than static files has the advantage of version control, allowing researchers to manage future updates and revisions.
 De Brouwer et al. \cite{de_brouwer_mbrain_2022} include a link to a GitHub repository associated with the Data Analytics for Health and Connected Care ontology, which their proposed ontology extends and was developed by their research group.
 However, the new mBrain ontology reported in the article is not made available.
 In contrast, the ontology proposed by El-Sappagh et al. \cite{el-sappagh_mobile_2019} has been published on Bioportal\footnote{\url{https://bioportal.bioontology.org}}, a popular repository of biomedical ontologies.
 However, no other research outputs, such as rules and queries, are made available.